hoprnet/docs-rpch-net/docs/tutorial-basics/Discovery-platform.md

 ## Overview

-The discovery platform is a tool to register HOPR nodes interested in functioning as RPCh entry/exit nodes.
+The discovery platform is a tool to register HOPR nodes interested in functioning as entry/exit nodes for RPCh.
 Entry and exit nodes have to be reliable, especially exit nodes that have to perform added functionality beyond that of a HOPR node in relaying data or generating paths.

 As part of the RPCh ecosystem, these nodes are also incentivised to run entry/exit nodes to a high standard and given funds to pay for relays they initiate.

 As such, the discovery platform has three main functionalities:

-- Allowing node runners to register their HOPR node as a potential RPCh entry/exit node
+- Allowing node runners to register their HOPR node as a potential entry/exit node for RPCh relays
 - Maintaining a reliability score for each registered node
 - Funding nodes that serve as entry/exit nodes